devscript-abdo/symfony-peinture/readme.md

 # Pinture website

-Pinture is a website by abdelghafour using Symfony
+Pinture is a website by [Abdelghafour](https://elmarzougui.net/) using Symfony

 ## Dev ENV
 ### Technical Requirements